Artisan Fire Pizza Oven Care and Cleaning Guide

 - Carefully re-assemble the oven according to the owner's manual.

-NEVER use steel wool or standard steel brushes on any part of your oven.
-This will leave small amounts of mild steel behind, embedded into the grain of the stainless steel, and it will rust.
+Never use steel wool or standard steel brushes on any stainless steel part of your oven.
+This will cause your oven to rust.